japila-books/apache-spark-internals/docs/rdd/ShuffledRDD.md

 | Description

 | userSpecifiedSerializer
-a| [[userSpecifiedSerializer]] User-specified xref:serializer:Serializer.adoc[Serializer] for the single xref:rdd:ShuffleDependency.adoc[ShuffleDependency] dependency
+a| [[userSpecifiedSerializer]] User-specified serializer:Serializer.md[Serializer] for the single rdd:ShuffleDependency.md[ShuffleDependency] dependency

 [source, scala]
 ----
 userSpecifiedSerializer: Option[Serializer] = None
 ----

-`userSpecifiedSerializer` is undefined (`None`) by default and can be changed using `setSerializer` method (that is used for xref:rdd:PairRDDFunctions.adoc#combineByKeyWithClassTag[PairRDDFunctions.combineByKeyWithClassTag] transformation).
+`userSpecifiedSerializer` is undefined (`None`) by default and can be changed using `setSerializer` method (that is used for rdd:PairRDDFunctions.md#combineByKeyWithClassTag[PairRDDFunctions.combineByKeyWithClassTag] transformation).

 |===